atomix/atomix.github.io/copycat/docs/state-machine.md

 ## State Machine Snapshots

 One of the most critical aspects of implementing state machines in practice is supporting log compaction.
-As [`Command`][Command]s are written to the Raft log and applied to the state machine, the size of the underlying [`Log`][Log] on disk can grow without bound.
+As [`Command`][Command]s are written to the Raft log and applied to the state machine, the size of the underlying log on disk can grow without bound.
 In order to allow Copycat to reduce the size of the log, it is the responsibility of [`StateMachine`][StateMachine] implementations to facilitate the persistence of the state machine state outside of the context of the log.
 Typically, this is done by implementing snaphot support.

 To implement support for snapshotting a state machine, implement the [`Snapshottable`][Snapshottable] interface.
 When implementing [`Snapshottable`][Snapshottable], state machines must implement two simple methods: